 Le Boat Introduces New Skipper for Hire Program for 2025 Season

-Customers, captaining a boat themselves is a new experience.
-The Le Boat teams provide orientation, safety briefings, and hands-on training to ensure you're fully prepared.”PALM BEACH, FLORIDA, USA, July 12, 2024 /EINPresswire.com/ -- To make boating even easier for first-time cruisers, Le Boat, the leader in private boating vacations in Europe and Canada, announces the launch of its innovative Skipper for Hire program.
+This is a new experience.
+Boats are easy to drive, and no boat license or prior boating experience required.
+Le Boat teams provide orientation, safety briefings, and training to ensure fully prepared.”PALM BEACH, FLORIDA, USA, July 16, 2024 /EINPresswire.com/ -- To make boating even easier for first-time cruisers, Le Boat, the leader in private boating vacations in Europe and Canada, announces the launch of its innovative Skipper for Hire program.

 — Lisa McLean, Long Haul Marketing Manager for Le Boat.